PersiaML/tutorials/src/getting-started/index.md

 ## Run Manually

-To launch the PERSIA adult income task manually, the first step is to download the corresponding dataset and preprocess the train data and test data.We already prepare the script to help you finish this step.
+To launch the PERSIA adult income task manually, the first step is to download the corresponding dataset and preprocess the train data and test data.
+We already prepare the script to help you finish this step.

 ```bash
 git clone https://github.com/PersiaML/PERSIA.git